sid-sethi/F3UTER/README.md

 # F3UTER - Finding 3' UnTranslated Expressed Regions

-This repository contains the analysis code for F3UTER
+This repository contains the analysis code for F3UTER.
+The contents are listed in the order of performed analysis.

 ## Contents